 Often, we start time-wasting activities, and they become habits.
 And if you don’t become aware of the pointless behavior, it’s difficult to break those bad habits.

-I’ve found this exercise to be one of the most powerful things in productivity.
+I’ve found this exercise to be one of the most powerful things to stop wasting time.

 Start now.
 Your activity log probably looks something like this:

-- (insert time) — Read Darius Foroux’ article about keeping a time-log and started my own time-log.
+- (insert time) — Read Darius Foroux’s article about keeping a time-log and started my own time-log.

 - (insert time) — Turned off my phone and got back to (whatever you were working on).